houndci/hound/CONTRIBUTING.md

 1. On the confirmation screen, copy the generated token to `HOUND_GITHUB_TOKEN` in the `.env.local` file.
 Also update `HOUND_GITHUB_USERNAME` to be your username.

+1. Run `redis`.
+The redis service will start.
+NOTE: `foreman start` does not start this service, and you will get errors after running `foreman start` if redis is not already running.

 1. Run `foreman start`.
 Foreman will start the web server and the resque background job queue.
 NOTE: `rails server` will not load the